How I Learned Fluent Italian While Working 60 Hours a Week

 Sorry, but time is a terrible excuse, and if you really think about it you will find a way to make the time even if you are busy.

 And don't use my current flexibility as your excuse.
 In fact, most languages that I speak fluently were learned while I worked full or double time.
 I've worked as an English teacher, a Mathematics teacher, a translator, an electronic engineer, and countless other jobs like working in offices or stores to support myself.
 Each time it was full time and each time I learned the language anyway.

-Even while learning German in Berlin I was writing the Language Hacking Guide (you try writing an entire book in English, designing it and researching and interviewing people… with a looming C2 exam )
+Even while learning German in Berlin I was writing a book (you try writing an entire book in English, designing it and researching and interviewing people… with a looming C2 exam 😉 )

 I think it's quite fair to say that it would be incredibly hard to reach a level like fluency in the very short matter of time that I'm aiming for if you are also working full time, but you can do a LOT despite working so much.
 You can find a goal that is very ambitious, while still fitting with your demanding schedule to be realistic.